Nolley 27 points, Memphis 14 3s over Colorado St in NIT semi

+FRISCO, Texas (AP) — Memphis is playing for a championship in Penny Hardaway’s third season coaching his old school.

-FRISCO, Texas (AP) — Landers Nolley II scored a career-high 27 points with seven of Memphis’ season-high 14 made 3-pointers, and the Tigers advanced to their first NIT championship game since winning the title in 2002 with a 90-67 semifinal win over Colorado State on Saturday.
+Landers Nolley II scored a career-high 27 points with seven of the Tigers’ season-high 14 made 3-pointers, and they advanced to their first NIT championship game since winning the title in 2002 with a 90-67 semifinal win over Colorado State on Saturday.

+“I’m proud of the team.
+Our most complete game all year was today, even though we started off kind of slow still scored 90 points,” Hardaway said. “ For multiple guys to get hot on the same night, I’ve been asking for that all year and today’s game was one of those games.”

 Nolley scored 24 of his points after halftime, after Lester Quinones made three 3s in a 22-2 run in the first half that put the Tigers (19-8) ahead to stay.
 DeAndre Williams finished with 21 points for Memphis, and Quinones had 18 with four 3s.